GrigorijSchleifer/GrigorijSchleifer/README.md

 ### Hi there 👋

 ##### I'm Grigorij.
-I work as an anesthesiologist at the University Hospital Bonn.
-In my spare time I play with my kids and learn statistics when kids are asleep.
+I work as an anesthesiologist at the University Hospital of Bonn.
 <!--
 **GrigorijSchleifer/GrigorijSchleifer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.